Which Mineral Resource Is Used To Make Batteries

 What is Cobalt?

 Cobalt is a hard, lustrous metal that is widely used in various industries, including batteries.
-It is found in ores such as cobaltite, rich in cobalt, and is also a byproduct of nickel mining Practical, not theoretical..
+It is found in ores such as cobaltite, rich in cobalt, and is also a byproduct of nickel mining And it works..

 Use in Batteries

 Cobalt is a key component in the cathode of lithium-ion batteries.
 It is used in the production of lithium cobalt oxide (LCO), which is known for its high energy density and stability.
-Cobalt is also used in nickel-cobalt-manganese oxide (NCM) and lithium nickel manganese cobalt oxide (NMC) batteries.
+Cobalt is also used in nickel-cobalt-manganese oxide (NCM) and lithium nickel manganese cobalt oxide (NMC) batteries That's the part that actually makes a difference..

 Ethical Concerns

 The mining of cobalt, particularly in the Democratic Republic of Congo, has raised serious ethical concerns due to child labor and unsafe working conditions.
-Efforts are being made to make sure cobalt is sourced responsibly, but the industry still faces challenges in this area Simple as that..
+Efforts are being made to confirm that cobalt is sourced responsibly, but the industry still faces challenges in this area.

 Nickel: The Strength of Batteries